-The network comprises over 6,800 kilometres of electricity distribution lines and cables, delivering approximately 4,374 GWh of energy to over 375,000 homes and businesses for several energy retailers.
+The network comprises over 7001 kilometres of electricity distribution lines and cables, delivering approximately 4,321 GWh of energy to over 384,000 homes and businesses for several energy retailers.
 The network service area ranges from Couangalt, Clarkefield and Mickleham in the north to Williamstown and Footscray in the south and from Hillside, Sydenham and Brooklyn in the west to Yallambie and Heidelberg in the east.

-The 2023 Distribution Annual Planning Report (DAPR) details the past performance of Jemena's electricity network, summarises the asset management, demand forecasting and network development methodologies adopted by JEN, and presents forecast maximum and minimum electricity demand for the forward planning period (five-year planning period from 2024 to 2028).
+The 2024 Distribution Annual Planning Report (DAPR) details the past performance of JEN, summarises the asset management, demand forecasting and network development methodologies adopted by JEN, and presents forecast maximum and minimum electricity demand for the forward planning period (five-year planning period from 2025 to 2029).
 The report also identifies existing and emerging network limitations and identifies and proposes credible options to alleviate or manage the identified electricity network limitations.